 "How are our students doing?"
 "Who needs our support right now?"

 If you're an administrator, teacher, or counselor, this has likely been on your mind—more than ever—this school year.

-Bi-weekly or monthly "check-in" surveys are a great way to gather quick feedback and find the students who need extra help right now—academically, socially, and emotionally.
+Bi-weekly or monthly student "check-ins" are a great way to gather quick feedback and find the students who need extra help right now—academically, socially, and emotionally.
 They can also be an effective relationship-building tool to get to know students, especially in a virtual environment.

-Below, explore a question bank and guidelines for designing your own check-in survey for students.
+Below, explore a question bank and guidelines for designing your own check-in for students.
 The questions cover areas such as well-being, the learning environment, and what students may need immediate help with.
 Feel free to take and modify the questions as you see fit!
 If you'd like to learn about administering these questions through the Panorama platform, please contact us.

 Guidelines: How to Use These Questions